tsdev/spinw/docs/pages/swfiles/sw_plotspec.md

   active axis will be used (gca).

 `colorbar`
-: Plot colorbar for dispersion and intensity, default is true.
+: Plot colorbar for dispersion and intensity, default value is true.

 `nCol`
-: Number of colors in the colormap, default is 500.
+: Number of colors in the colormap, default value is 500.

 `dashed`
 : Whether to plot dashed vertical line between multiple linear